-The risk management conclusion is to permit the use of the enzyme beta-fructofuranosidase (EC 3.2.1.26) derived from A. fijiensis ATCC 20611 as a processing aid as a separate new permission consistent with the current permission for the enzyme in the Code.
-If approved, a reference to 'A. fijiensis ATCC 20611' will be added into the table to subsection S18-4(5).
-The effect of the proposed amendment would be to permit the use of the enzyme, beta-fructofuranosidase (EC 3.2.1.26), derived from A. fijiensis ATCC 20611 as a processing aid to perform any technological purpose in the manufacture of any food - in accordance with the Code.
-The aim of the proposed amendment is to reduce confusion to industry arising from the use of different names for the same source.
+Based on the above considerations and other relevant considerations set out in this report, FSANZ has approved a draft variation to the table to subsection S18-4(5).
+The approved draft variation will add a reference to 'A. fijiensis ATCC 20611' into that table as a source of the enzyme beta-fructofuranosidase (EC 3.2.1.26).
+The effect of the amendment will be to permit the use of the enzyme, beta-fructofuranosidase (EC 3.2.1.26), derived from A. fijiensis ATCC 20611, as a processing aid to perform any technological purpose in the manufacture of any food - in accordance with the Code.

+The aim of the amendment is to clarify the use of different names for the same production organism.
 Reference to both names of the microbial source will also be likely to benefit international trade.